105 – Ryerson University

 - Providing opportunities for connecting beyond classrooms

-- Our urban community in the heart of Toronto
+- Being part of our urban community in the heart of Toronto

-- Our global connections and opportunities to engage in international learning experiences
+- Offering our global connections and opportunities to engage in international learning experiences

-- Our commitment to student support for well-being and academic success
+- Maintaining our commitment to student support for well-being and academic success

 - Providing an education that will prepare you to lead and adapt in an ever-changing world